Advaxis, Inc. (ADXS) CEO Ken Berlin on Q2 2020 Results - Earnings Call Transcript

 Molly Henderson

 Yes.
 We've been open and giving guidance as far as what we expect the 12-month spend to be kind of around that $23 million to $25 million.
 But as Andres just said, some sites are pulling back, other sites are ramping back up.
 So, we're looking to increase the amount of sites to be able to pull in more patients.
 So, we're assessing that now.
-Right now, I’m so confident that we're still in the August effect your timeframe from a runway.
+Right now, I’m so confident that we're still in the August effects your timeframe from a runway.
 And certainly we’ll be opportunistic and look for other sources of non-dilutive financing in the mean time.
 But, at this point, yes, I think that's probably a safe assumption, based upon run rate we're seeing for the rest of this year and into early next year.

 Jim Molloy